 Cash-out refinancing is an option if you want to have some extra cash on hand for medical bills, schooling, and other major expenses.
 But it works differently than a streamline refinance.

 Unlike the streamline refinance, the VA cash-out refinance will, if you have a second mortgage, allow you to combine both mortgages.
 In most cases, the cash-out loan from the VA will match 90 to 100 percent of the value of your home.

 The funding fee for streamline refinancing is 0.5 percent while the cash-out fee is a little higher, around 3 percent.
 And although one of your mortgages may be 30 days delinquent or less with a streamline loan, cash-out does not allow any delinquency at all.
 Cash-out loans also require that the property be occupied at the time of refinancing while VA streamline loans do not.

-The fact of the matter is that we at Low VA Rates offer the lowest mortgage rates and the most clear-cut refinancing available to our veterans.
-Interest rates are at an historic low and our clientele is stronger than ever.
+The fact of the matter is that we at Low VA Rates offer great mortgage rates.
+We provide transparent clear-cut refinancing available to our veterans and military service members.
+Interest rates are at a historic low and our clientele is stronger than ever.
 While it’s smart to shop around and compare vendors, we hope your shopping ends here with us: our passion for giving back to veterans is reflected in everything we do, from the easy, guided application process to our low APR guarantee.
-You deserve to work with a lender dedicated to ensuring you and your families get the best rates possible, and that’s precisely what we are.
+You deserve to work with a lender dedicated to ensuring you and your family get a low, affordable rate.
 Get started on your refinance with us today.